shajon1211045/Deep-neural-network-from-scratch-to-classify-neumerical-data/README.md

 <h4>Creating the neural network class</h4>

 I create a class DeepNeuralNetwork with two hidden layers having 9 and 19 neurons respectively.
-I set the number of epochs to 1000 and learning rates to 0.01.
+I set the number of epochs to 1000 and learning rate to 0.01.
 I build Relu and Sigmoid function to use as activation function.

 <h4>Accuracy after training</h4>